johnpapa/angular-styleguide/README.md

 ### Visual Studio
 ###### [Style [Y251](#style-y251)]

-  - AngularJS file templates that follow these styles and guidelines can be found at [SideWaffle](http://www.sidewaffle.com)
+  - Angular file templates that follow these styles and guidelines can be found at [SideWaffle](http://www.sidewaffle.com)

     - Download the [SideWaffle](http://www.sidewaffle.com) Visual Studio extension (vsix file)
     - Run the vsix file